emckean/Pig-Latin-bot/README.md

 ## Using OpenWhisk

-### 3. Create your `pigify` OpenWhisk Action
+### 4. Create your `pigify` OpenWhisk Action

 Because we want to include the npm module `pig-latin` and our config file, we're going to create our OpenWhisk action by uploading a zip file.

  1. Make sure you're in the `pigify` directory.

- 2. Make sure your `config.js` file is created and includes your Twitter keys and bot name.
+ 2. Open the `temp-config.js` file and replace the values with your own Twitter credentials and bot name.
+Then rename this file to `config.js` and delete `temp-config.js`.
  3. Run `npm install`.
  4. Run the tests: `npm test`
  5. Zip the files in this directory: `zip -r -X "pigify.zip" *`   6.
 Create your OpenWhisk action: `wsk action create pigify --kind nodejs:6 pigify.zip`